 Figure 1.
 Total field anomaly (T) over Chicxulub impact structure (Pilkington and Hildebrand, 2000), shown in an expanded view in the inset.
 Coastline shown as a solid line.
 Data interpolated to a 1 km grid from digital data grids of the magnetic anomaly map of North America (Bankey et al., 2002).
 Artificial illumination from the NNE and ESE.
 Mercator projection.

 The magnetic signature consists of three concentric zones (Pilkington and Hildebrand, 2000) with radii of 20, 45, and 80 km.
 The impact occurred in a carbonate sequence several kilometers thick characterized by much longer (hundreds of kms) and weaker amplitude magnetic anomalies.
 The innermost zone is characterized by a single, high amplitude anomaly indicative of a single source.
 The middle zone consists of numerous, intermediate amplitude dipolar anomalies.
 The outermost zone consists of short-wavelength, low amplitude anomalies.
 The outermost zone is better defined by its gravity signature, and associated cenotes (fresh-water caves), than by its magnetic signature.
 In their recent interpretation of the aeromagnetic survey data, Pilkington and Hildebrand (2000) perform 3-D modeling of the crater structure by inversion using a two-layer model.
-The layers, at depths corresponding to the melt sheet and the basement surface, are inverted individually subsequent to separation via a wavelength filter (see 6.01.5.5.2.2 for the related concept of matched filter).
+The layers, at depths corresponding to the melt sheet and the basement surface, are inverted individually subsequent to separation via a wavelength filter (see 6.01.5.5.2.1 for the related concept of matched filter).
 The inner magnetized zones within the melt sheet are interpreted to result from hydrothermal activity at the edge of the central uplift and the collapsed disruption cavity.
 Although some lines of evidence (Snyder et al., 1999) suggest that Chicxulub may be a multi-ring impact structure, the magnetic data as currently modeled resolve only a single ring with a central peak.
-Although the magnetic signature of Chicxulub is distinctive, a variety of magnetic signatures are encountered in other terrestrial impact structures (Pilkington and Grieve 1992; Grieve and Therriault 2000; Shah et al 2005; Goussev et al., 2003), dependent on the target rocks, impact magnetizations, and subsequent evolution of these metastable assemblages.
+Although the magnetic signature of Chicxulub is distinctive, a variety of magnetic signatures are encountered in other terrestrial impact structures (Pilkington and Grieve 1992; Grieve and Therriault 2000; Shah et al 2005; Goussev et al., 2003; Grieve et al., 2008), dependent on the target rocks, impact magnetizations, and subsequent evolution of these metastable assemblages.
 A magnetic low is frequently encountered, due to a reduction in magnetic susceptibility.
 Large structures such as Chicxulub tend to exhibit a central high-amplitude anomaly.
 Imaging techniques that emphasize the edges of magnetic bodies via derivatives, or via artificial illumination in one or more directions (Wessel and Smith, 1998) are commonly employed adjuncts to magnetic survey interpretation of impacts.
-Specific extensions to impact, and other circular features (e.g. kimberlite pipes) within magnetic data, are circular sunshading as described by Cooper (2003) and Cooper and Cowan (2003), and fractional derivatives (Cowan and Cooper, 2005) for better matching to the available data.
+Specific extensions to impact, and other circular features (e.g. kimberlite pipes) within magnetic data, include circular sunshading as described by Cooper (2003) and Cooper and Cowan (2003), and fractional derivatives (Cowan and Cooper, 2005) for better matching to the available data.
+Finally, impact structures on extra-terrestrial bodies, such as the Moon and Mars, often have a magnetic signature (Purucker and Clark, 2011).

 6.01.3.2 Dike Swarms